Guy smiling and playing piano

 • Sensory sensitivities — One of the most common signs of autism is sensory sensitivity.
 This can lead to sensory overload in environments with lots of different sources of external stimuli.
 Intense sounds, sights, smells and textures can be overwhelming and anxiety inducing.
 In environments with potential sensory overload, masking can be harmful.
 In these situations, healthy self-stimulation can be a good way to bring you comfort.
 Understanding and managing sensory input is crucial for your well-being.

 • Masking and burnout — “High-functioning” or high-masking autistic women can fall into exhaustion.
 Women are inherently more likely to show social interest and be attuned to those around them, which could explain why women mask more than men.
 Developing complex masking strategies to fit societal expectations takes a toll over time.
-By continuously suppressing behaviors and mimicking others, you can end up drained and burned out.
+By continuously suppressing behaviors and mimicking others, you end up drained and burned out.
 Recognizing the cost of masking is important.
 To recover from burnout, embracing self-acceptance is essential.

-Contact our team today for more information or to schedule an initial appointment.
+Contact our team today for more information or to get started.